Vicki Ormond

 Vicki Ormond (born 29 September 1982) is an association football player who represented New Zealand.

 A forward, Ormond made her full Football Ferns debut as a substitute in a 2–1 loss to Japan on 2 June 2000 and finished her international career with four caps to her credit.

-Ormond comes from good football pedigree, her father Duncan Ormond, uncle Ian Ormond and grandfather Bert Ormond all represented the All Whites New Zealand.
+Ormond's father Duncan Ormond, uncle Ian Ormond and grandfather Bert Ormond represented the All Whites of New Zealand.